vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

-## Create a function with complex parameters
+## Create a function with a complex parameter

-The values we used to exchange with the extension have been scalar and simple.
-Let's assume we want to submit a table-like value to the extension function.
-In our sample our table is supposed to be a list of messages, along with their message type, to be written to a message logger.
+Now, let's create a function with a more complex parameter type.
+We'll create `PrintMyTableToLog`, which accepts a table argument and prints that table to the log.

-For this use case we use `CustomListFunctionParameterTypes.Collection` as parameter type for the definition of the function's metadata.
-Here's the source code to be added during `GetDefinitionOverride`.
+In the function declaration, we set the parameter type to `CustomListFunctionParameterTypes.Collection`:

 {% highlight csharp %}
 new CustomListFunctionDefinition